ARQMath/ARQMathDataset/README_DATA.md

   Given a formula as a query, participants should retrieve formulas related to the formula query.

 The data avaiable for participants covers posts from the year 2010 to 2018.
-The topics for both tasks are selected from posts (questions) created in 2019.
+The topics for both tasks are selected from posts (questions) created in 2019, which is hidden from the participants.
+Providing an example, for task 1, the participant will be given a real-world math question (from 2019 questions) and they will set of relevant answers that were created for other questions in years 2010 to 2018.
 Futher information please check the ARQMath [webpage](https://www.cs.rit.edu/~dprl/ARQMath/).
 You may also consider joining the discussion forum [here](https://groups.google.com/forum/#!forum/arqmath-lab).

 <a name="collection"></a>
 # Collection